 SFWMD is continuing to draw down canals throughout its regional flood

-protection system to ensure capacity to take stormwater from local drainage districts and municipalities to prevent flooding.
-The District is also collaborating with local drainage districts and municipalities throughout the week to coordinate flood control efforts as Tropical Storm Dorian approaches.
-SFWMD has also informed staff that it may activate its Emergency Operations Center over the weekend to respond to the situation depending on developing conditions.
+ensure capacity to take storm water from local drainage districts and municipalities to prevent flooding.
+The District is also collaborating with local drainage districts and municipalities throughout the week to coordinate flood control efforts as Hurricane Dorian approaches.

 Flood control in South Florida is a shared responsibility between the District, which operates the regional flood control system, and local drainage districts, municipalities and homeowners associations that operate the primary and secondary drainage systems that move flood waters away from homes and neighborhoods.
 Residents throughout South Florida can find what local agency to contact about flooding concerns based on their address by visiting the District's Flood Control website at